cmda-bt/be-course-17-18/week-3.md

 This tutorial is interactive.
 Answer any questions it asks you, until completion.

-#### Complete

-Sweet!
 If you completed the tutorial, mark this assignment as complete by opening an issue on our [GitHub issue tracker][transfer-issue].
 Let us know in the issue what you thought of the exercises.

 ### Listing